markdunning/docker-overview/README.md

 - [Older Windows](https://download.docker.com/win/stable/DockerToolbox.exe)

-Once you have installed Docker using the insructions above, you can open a terminal (Mac) or command prompt (Windows) and run the following to download an image for the Ubuntu operating system;
+Once you have installed Docker using the insructions above, you can open a terminal (Mac) or command prompt (Windows) and run the following to download an image for the Ubuntu operating system from [Dockerhub](www.dockerhub.com);

 ```
 docker pull ubuntu
 ```

-To run any software inside the container we can do;
+To run a command inside this new environment software we can do;

 ```
 docker run ubuntu echo "Hello World"